Wednesday, May 27, 2026

 Those times are NOW!

 I keep having to remind myself that all times in the history of the world have had their share of challenges, but somehow I always return to the idea that humanity should know better by now.
-We shouldn’t have to continue replaying these conflicts between good and evil.
-We should have learned our lessons about being kind and humble and following the Golden Rule.These times should be different, and It’s up to mankind to make them better.
-I’m of the belief this will only happen through a spiritual reckoning that isn’t specific to one religion but embraces the unifying tenants of them all.
+We shouldn’t have to continue replaying these conflicts between good and evil, right and wrong.
+We should have learned our lessons about being kind and humble and following the Golden Rule.These times should be different, and it’s up to humankind to make them better.
+I am of the belief this will only happen through a spiritual reckoning that isn’t specific to one religion but embraces the unifying tenants of all of them.

 What if everyone could be convinced of the importance of this practice?
-Would we all be led to the same well of humanity connecting all the goodness and abundance life has to offer?
+Would we all be led to the same well of humanity, connecting us to all the goodness and abundance life has to offer?

-My favorite chapter title “Apocalypse” invites us to acknowledge our fears utilizing the wisdom of the Universal Law of Courage.
-This is an idea that deeply resonates with me.
+My favorite chapter “Apocalypse” invites us to acknowledge our fears utilizing the wisdom of the Universal Law of Courage.
+This deeply resonates with me.
 The ultimate fear of death may be the foundation for all our individual fears.

 “What if we accept death as something as natural as birth, making it a natural experience instead of a scary one.
 From darkness comes light, and from death comes new life and innovation.”

 What if, indeed?
-Owl Magic provides a map for humanity to follow as it evolves, once, that is, we are able to reject the greed and hate that currently envelops our world.
+Owl Magic provides a map for humanity to follow as it evolves, once we are finally able to reject the greed and hate that currently envelops our world.

-My secret wish is that all religions and countries—fictional divisions created by mankind—will welcome the power of the Universal Laws: Connection, Love, Courage, and Potential.
-Finally, the Universal Law of Least Effort compels us to “accept things as they are” even as we endeavor to bring about positive changes.
+My secret wish is that all religions and countries—fictional divisions created by mankind—will accept the power of the Universal Laws: Connection, Love, Courage, and Potential.
+Finally, the Universal Law of Least Effort compels us to “accept things as they are” even as we endeavor to bring about the huge, positive social changes that are necessary.